GenesysCloudBlueprints/deploy-webmessaging-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 ## Solution components

 * **Genesys Cloud** - A suite of Genesys Cloud services for enterprise-grade communications, collaboration, and contact center management.
-In this solution, you use an Architect bot, Architect message flow, and a Genesys Cloud integration, data action, queues, and web messaging widget.
+In this solution, you use an Architect bot, Architect message flow, a Genesys Cloud integration, data action, queues, and web messaging widget.
-* **Archy** - A Genesys Cloud command-line tool for building and managing Architect flows.
+* **Archy** - A Genesys Cloud command-line tool for importing and exporting Architect flows.
 * **CX as Code** - A Genesys Cloud Terraform provider that provides an interface for declaring core Genesys Cloud objects.
 * **AWS Terraform Provider** - An Amazon supported Terraform provides an interface for declaring Amazon Web Services infrastructure.
 * **AWS Lambda** - A serverless computing service for running code without creating or maintaining the underlying infrastructure.
-In this solution, AWS Lambda processes requests that come through the Amazon API Gateway and calls the Amazon Comprehend endpoint.
-For more information, see [AWS Lambda](https://aws.amazon.com/translate/ "Opens the Amazon AWS Lambda page") in the Amazon featured services website.
+See [AWS Lambda](https://aws.amazon.com/translate/ "Opens the Amazon AWS Lambda page") in the Amazon featured services website.

 ## Software development kits